JulianneA/N741_Milestone1/Milestone1.md

 Analysis:
 ---------

-*Below is a list of goals for analysis along with self-imposed deadlines:*
+*Below is a list of goals for analysis along with course/self-imposed deadlines:*

 ***Goal 1: Data Wrangling*** A lot of my work will go into the initial data importing and wrangling to allow multiple NSFG datasets to be analyzed together.
 This step will be time-consuming, but it will need to be done meticulously to ensure that my final dataset is not flawed.
 I plan to have my final dataset merged and re-coded (as needed) by Sunday, February 5<sup>th</sup>.